-I fitted spatial lag and spatial error models to predict forest loss as a function of fire density for both 2001-2018 and 2012-2018 periods.
-To generate the models of the first period, I used forest loss per unit area per year from 2001 to 2018 as the dependent variable, and MODIS fire points per square kilometer per year of the same period as the independent variable.
-For the second period, I used forest loss per unit area per year from 2012 to 2018 as the dependent variable, and VIIRS fire points per square kilometer per year of the same period as the independent variable.
-In all cases, the Tukey's Ladder of Powers transformed versions of the variables were used as inputs.
+I fitted spatial lag and spatial error models to predict forest loss as a function of fire density for the 2001-2018 period.
+To generate the models, I used forest loss per unit area per year from 2001 to 2018 as the dependent variable, and MODIS fire points per square kilometer per year of the same period as the

-The results of the Lagrange Multiplier tests indicated that a spatial error specification was suitable for the data of the 2001-2018 and 2012-2018 periods (Table A2).
+The results of the diagnostic for spatial dependence indicated that a spatial error specification was suitable for the data of the 2001-2018 period (Table S2).
 The relevant statistics of the spatial error models fitted are summarized in Table 2.
-Both the coefficient and the intercept estimates for each model were positive and significant in the spatial error models ($p \ll 0.01$).
-In particular, the intercept estimate of the 2012-2018 model, which used VIIRS fire density as an explanatory variable of forest loss, was remarkably high.
-AIC values were lower in spatial error models than those of their equivalent lineal models.
+Both the coefficient and the intercept estimates for each model were positive and significant in the spatial error models ($p \ll 0.01$; Table 2).
+AIC value was lower in the spatial error model than that of its equivalent linear model.
 In addition, the Breusch-Pagan and Moran's I tests showed no trace of heteroskedasticity and spatial autocorrelation of residuals, respectively.